 Every time I hear the words “be nice,” I think of my mother.
 She would frequently use these words to remind me that I should be “nice” to my younger brother, to guests, to other kids, to any pets we had, etc. In doing so, she was saying that she expected me to be polite, to treat them well, to demonstrate that I care for them, etc.

-Her research over the past two decades makes it clear that incivility, rudeness and bad behavior have increased.
-She writes: “How we treat each other matters.
+Christine Porath, professor at Georgetown University’s McDonough School of Business has written extensively on being nice, civility, and the cost of bad behavior in the workplace.
+Her research makes it clear that incivility, rudeness and bad behavior have all increased.
+She writes:1 “How we treat each other matters.
 Insensitive interactions have a way of whittling away at people’s health, performance, and souls.”
-Robert Sapolsky, John A. and Cynthia Fry Gunn Professor at Stanford University, with joint appointments in Biological Sciences, Neurology & Neurological Sciences, and Neurosurgery, argues that when people experience intermittent stressors like incivility for too long or too often, their immune systems pay the price.
+Porath also notes that Robert Sapolsky, the John A. and Cynthia Fry Gunn Professor at Stanford University (with joint appointments in Biological Sciences, Neurology & Neurological Sciences, and Neurosurgery), argues that when people experience intermittent stressors like incivility for too long or too often, their immune systems pay the price.
 And, they may also experience major health problems such as cardiovascular disease, cancer, diabetes, and ulcers.